xrander/Slu_experiment/spacing_experiment.md

 <br>
 ![](https://www.orangepippintrees.co.uk/zimages/spacings/vdwarf.gif)

-Numerous experiment have been executed to check the effect of spacing on the productivity of a stand.
+<br> *source: orangepippintrees.co.uk* <br> Numerous experiment have
+been executed to check the effect of spacing on the productivity of a stand.
 Without drawing into conclusion and relying on facts from already established truths.
 I’ll explore the to see the effect of spacing on Scotch pine and determine if there are differences between the spacing treatments.

 This experiment is a long-term experiment to test the effect of four different spacing treatments 1m, 1.5m, 2m, and 2.5m across eight plots